 Author Essentials: Go there...

-Reblogged from Hard Ink Café:
+Hard Ink Café

 If your imaginary world is rich in geographical detail, at least in your mind's eye, you need to get out there and soak it up in order to transfer the experience to the reader.
 Sophie E Tallis was already travelling when she started to think about writing her epic fantasy adventures.